-

 Relationships require mindfulness to deepen and grow.
 Scattered persons lack the ability to be present for romance, friendship, or love.

-True mindfulness slows the mind enough to notice what matters and let go of what doesn’t.
+True focus slows the mind enough to notice what matters and let go of what doesn’t.
 In that way, it naturally leads to simplicity: fewer compulsions, fewer false urgencies, and a life shaped more by intention than reaction.

 Conversely, simplicity is the fertile soil that nurtures mindfulness and its related practices of focus, attention, and clarity.